This post about Invisalign® aligners vs braces is sponsored by the Invisalign brand and all opinions are my own.

 If you’re like us, you have at least one student-athlete in your home and the thought of putting metal brackets in our kids’ mouths is a scary thought.

 We are a snowboarding family.
 Both Zoë and Kaylee have been riding since they were 3-years old.
-Brian is both a certified snowboard instructor and a certified snowboard coach, and he coaches kids on the local freestyle snowboard team.
+Their dad is both a certified snowboard instructor and a certified snowboard coach, and he coaches kids on the local freestyle snowboard team.
 They all spend a lot of time on the snow every season.

 For those who don’t know… even though it’s not a contact sport, snowboarding can have serious detrimental effects on a person’s teeth due to impacts from jumping and crashing.